Functional Mixtures-of-Experts: Regularized maximum likelihood estimation

 in which $\tilde{y}_{ij}^{(m)} = \beta_{k,0}^{(m)} + \bx_i^{\top}\bseta_k^{(m)} - \eta_{kj}^{(m)}\rx_{ij}$ is the fitted value excluding the contribution from $\rx_{ij}$ and $\mathcal S_{\lambda{\sigma_k^2}^{(s)}}(\cdot)$ is the soft-thresholding operator.
 We keep updating the components of $(\beta_{k,0},\bseta_k)$ cyclically until no enough increase in objective function \eqref{eq:Q-function expert-network lasso}.
 Then, once $(\beta_{k,0}, \bseta_{k})$ are updated while fixing the variance $\sigma^2_k$, the latter is then updated straightforwardly as in the case of standard weighted Gaussian regression, and it is update is given by where $(\beta_{k,0}^{(s+1)}, \bseta_{k}^{(s+1)}) = (\widetilde\beta_{k,0}, \widetilde\bseta_{k})$ is the solution obtained at convergence of the CA algorithm, which is taken as the update in the next EM-Lasso iteration.

-This completes the parameter vector update $\bsvPsi^{(s+1)} = (\bsxi^{(s+1)}, \bstheta_1^{(s+1)}, \ldots, \bstheta_K^{(s+1)})$ of the regularized FME model, where $\bsxi^{(s+1)}$ and $\bstheta_k^{(s+1)}, k\in[K]$, are, respectively, the updates of the gating network parameters and the experts network parameters, calculated by the coordinate ascent algorithms.
+This completes the parameter vector update $\bsvPsi^{(s+1)} = \big(\bsxi^{(s+1)}, \bstheta_1^{(s+1)}, \ldots, \bstheta_K^{(s+1)}\big)$ of the regularized FME model, where $\bsxi^{(s+1)}$ and $\bstheta_k^{(s+1)}, k\in[K]$, are, respectively, the updates of the gating network parameters and the experts network parameters, calculated by the coordinate ascent algorithms.

 The EM-Lasso algorithm provides an estimate of the FME parameters with sparsity constraints on the values of the parameter vectors $\bsxi$ and $\bstheta_k$, $k\in[K]$.
-Actually, since here these parameter vectors do not rely directly the original functional inputs, to the output, assuming some of their values is zero is not easily interpretable, compared to the sparsity in vectorial generalized linear models, mixture of regressions and ME models.
+Actually, since here these parameter vectors do not relate directly the original functional inputs, to the output, assuming some of their values is zero is not necessarily justified, as there is no indeed any reason that these values are zero, nor easily interpretable, compared to the sparsity in vectorial generalized linear models, mixture of regressions and ME models.

 From now on, we refer to FME and FME-Lasso, respectively, the FME model fitted by EM algorithm in Section \ref{ssec: EM-FME} and the regularized FME model fitted by EM-Lasso algorithm, in Section \ref{ssec: rEM-FME}.
 In the following Section, we introduce a regularization that is interpretable and encourages sparsity in the FME model.